topo-gps/ios-manual/en/routes/route_extending.rst

 Extending a route
 =================
-To extend a route, first go to the route details screen and tap :ref:`Edit <ss-route-edit> > Edit route track` in the bottom right of the screen.
+To extend a route, first go to the route details screen and tap :ref:`Edit > Edit route track <ss-route-edit>` in the bottom right of the screen.

 The route will be loaded in the route planner.
 Make sure that the transportation means is set correctly.